Machine Translation Quality Estimation

 Design an MTQE pilot around your real translation workflow

 Send us a representative sample of your language pairs, domains, MT engines, volumes and review rules.
-Pangeanic can help define a pilot to measure whether MTQE reduces review waste, improves routing, and strengthens multilingual quality control.
+Pangeanic can help define a pilot to measure whether MTQE reduces review waste, improves routing and strengthens multilingual quality control.

 Internal Link Hub